KnowageLabs/Knowage-Documentation/chapter_3/create_datamining/index.rst

 The General tab
 ~~~~~~~~~~~~~~~~~

 In this tab the user gives the general information about the function as the figure above shows.
-The admin user must type: the *name* of the function, the *label* with which it is identified uniquely (remember to use only numbers or letters and do not leave spaces between them).
-The *keywords* are were tags are defined.
-The *Description* is where the user can insert a text or images to be shown when the function is being configured inside documents.
+The admin user must type: the *name* of the function, the *label* with which it is identified uniquely (remember to use only numbers or letters and do not leave spaces between them) and the *type* that is the function category.
+The *keywords* are tags that can be assigned to a function, searching for a specific tag in the search box will retrive all the functions that have that tag.
+In order to add a new keyword you have to write the desired text and then press the submit button on the pc keyboard.
+The *Description* is where the user can insert a long text or images to be shown when the function is being configured inside documents.
 In the *Benchmarks* field users can insert information about the function performances.

 The Input tab
 ~~~~~~~~~~~~~~~